smguilia/overview-1/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

-## Improved notifications
+## New notifications experience
 {: #notification-preferences}

 New as of: 8 February 2021

-Along with Status 2.0, IBM Cloud users can also discern an improved notification experience.
-A more detailed [Notification preferences page](https://cloud.ibm.com/user/notifications) is now available for users to customize their preferences on a greater level.
-Users will receive only one email per event unless they subscribe to them, or they can subscribe to specific incidents from the Status page on an ad hoc basis.
-To get more information about how to set email preferences, visit [Setting email preferences for notifications](https://cloud.ibm.com/docs/account?topic=account-email-prefs).
+A more detailed [Notification preferences page](https://cloud.ibm.com/user/notifications){: external} is now available for you to customize your preferences for receiving email notifications.
+You receive only one email per event unless you subscribe to them, or you can subscribe to specific incidents from the Status page on an ad hoc basis.
+For more information, see [Setting email preferences for notifications](/docs/account?topic=account-email-prefs).

-After updating the preferences, users can view and control all {{site.data.keyword.Bluemix_notm}} incidents, maintenance, announcements, and security bulletins on the [Notifications page](https://cloud.ibm.com/notifications).
+Based on which preferences the account owner or administrator sets, users in the account can view all {{site.data.keyword.Bluemix_notm}} incidents, maintenance, announcements, and security bulletins on the [Notifications page](https://cloud.ibm.com/notifications){: external}.
 They can filter the list by selecting a specific type of event, or by using keyword searches.
-To get more information on notifications, see the [Viewing notifications page](https://cloud.ibm.com/docs/get-support?topic=get-support-viewing-notifications).
+For more information, see [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications).

 ## Manage product availability by location
 {: #catalog-location-feb2021}